An oblong face shape requires haircuts, styles and makeup that will help to flatter and minimize its long length and narrow features.

 - Wispy chin length styles that have no body or that don't add width through the sides should also be avoided.

-If you like any of the following hairstyles, click on each image for larger views, how to style steps and a try on link for the virtual hairstyle.
+If you like any of the following hairstyles, click on each image for more info, how to style steps, and to try on each hairstyle.
+Or you can view TheHairStyler.com's entire range of hairstyles for oblong face shapes.

 The Right Short Hairstyle